pplcallmesatz/static-site/README.md

 **(or) use shorthand method to avoid too much terminal commands**

 1. Follow first two points
-2. Run the given script in the terminal `git clone https://github.com/swasatz/static-site.git && mv static-site/* . && rm -rf static-site && npm install && gulp watch & gulp serve`
+2. Run the given script in the terminal(only for iOS users) `git clone https://github.com/swasatz/static-site.git && mv static-site/* . && rm -rf static-site && npm install && gulp watch & gulp serve`

 **:clap: you are all set...** open http://localhost:3000/ in the browser to view the page.